 Real-time transparency between payers and providers is becoming one of the most transformative levers in the healthcare industry.

-In this episode, Madhu Pawar, Chief Product Officer at Optum, discusses how her team is tackling the long-standing inefficiencies buried in today’s claims processes.
-She explains how Optum Real connects payers and providers through a real-time multi-party hub, uses AI to interpret contracts and encounter data, and equips providers with AI-first workflows that dramatically reduce denials, rework, and confusion for patients.
-Madhu also highlights early pilot results with Allina Health, demonstrating improvements in both patient experience and operational accuracy.
+In this episode, Optum discusses how their team is tackling the long-standing inefficiencies buried in today’s claims processes.
+They explain how Optum Real connects payers and providers through a real-time multi-party hub, uses AI to interpret contracts and encounter data, and equips providers with AI-first workflows that dramatically reduce denials, rework, and confusion for patients.
+They also highlight early pilot results with Allina Health, demonstrating improvements in both patient experience and operational accuracy.
 She shares why 84% of first-time denied claims are avoidable, why eliminating that friction is at the core of Optum’s mission, and why value-based care will benefit enormously from real-time intelligence.
-Looking ahead, Madhu outlines a bold vision in which real-time payment flows, AI-enabled clinical insights, and improved data exchange reshape the entire system's operations.
+Looking ahead, Optum outlines a bold vision in which real-time payment flows, AI-enabled clinical insights, and improved data exchange reshape the entire system's operations.

 Tune in and learn how real-time transformation could redefine healthcare’s future!